tpgus/tpgus/README.md

 - 👍 I'm familiar with React.js

-- 👍 Also, familiar with using map-related libraries such as Google Maps, Open Layer, and Cesium.
+- 👍 Also, familiar with using map-related libraries such as Google Maps, OpenLayers, and Cesium.

 - 📫 How to reach me : **tpgus758@gmail.com**